haeramkeem/k8s-baremetal/README.md

 # Kubernetes Infrastructure as Code

+## Scope of this repository

 This repository contains:

-1. K8s cluster VM setup automation tools (IaC)
+1. K8s cluster VM setup automation scripts
 2. Demos for the Kubernetes and Docker

+This repository **DO NOT** contain:

+1. K8s manifest YAMLs (for deploying applications, object templates, etc)
+2. Helm charts and values

+Plz refer to [Yammy repository](https://github.com/haeramkeem/yammy) if u wanna archive the manifests

 ## Prerequisites